 If you stop the database while there are operations running, these operations will be aborted.
 It is recommended to wait until all running operations have completed before stopping the database.

 - After you have

-installedthe nodes in the Install Node(s)step, they will appear in the storage overview screen as shown below:
+addedthe nodes in the Add Node(s)step, they will appear in the storage overview screen as shown below: